 So you’ve been in an accident that wasn’t your fault, and your vehicle was damaged.
 The other party’s insurance company agreed to pay the claim and the car has been repaired back to road-worthy condition.
 In many ways, you don’t see any difference between the vehicle before the accident and the vehicle after the repair, but it’s still not the same.
 And in the eyes of appraisers, car dealerships, potential buyers and the IRS, it is most certainly not the same.
 Despite the restored condition, the vehicle now has an accident report history and with that, comes diminished value.

 You may have seen advertisements discussing full background reports about vehicles for sale at dealerships.
-This is perhaps the best way to understand what inherent diminished value means to you.
+This is perhaps the best way to understand what inherent diminished value means.
 If you were shopping for a vehicle and found two cars of the exact same make and model at your dealership, with similar mileage and features, you would want to know if one of the cars had been in an accident and required substantial repairs.
 While the dealer assures you that the car is just as good as the vehicle that did not need repairs, you would likely prefer the car that had not been in an accident.